Box of soap opera.

 If you’re looking for a play-at-home escape game, there are many on the market; this is not one of them.

 If an interactive novelization with a soap opera-y narrative and a few puzzles sounds like something that you could enjoy over an evening or two (or a long car ride), then Dispatch by Breakout will have plenty of drama and intrigue for you to explore.
 You just have to go in knowing that the few puzzles there are can be a bit obtuse.

 This is not really my go-to type of game, but I am pretty curious where this story will go and what they will do with it as Breakout refines their storytelling.

-Full disclosure: Dispatch by Breakout provided a complementary first episode.
+Full disclosure: Dispatch by Breakout provided a complementary subscription.

 (If you purchase via our link, you will help support Room Escape Artist as we will receive a very small percentage of the sale.)